simon-ritchie/apysc/docs_src/source/string_apply_max_num_of_decimal_places.md

 **[Interface summary]**

-Apply maximum number of decimal places limit to this string.<hr>
+Apply a maximum number of decimal places limit to this string.<hr>

 **[Parameters]**